NVIDIA/ngc-examples/ncsp/README.md

 ncsp <CSP> --help
 ```

-Well Google Cloud has been fun, but you might run into case where you need to run the same test multiple times on differnt CSPs.
+Well Google Cloud has been fun, but you might run into case where you need to run the same test multiple times on different CSPs.
 In this case, we parameterize the CSP name, as **CSP**, which is passed into a small scrupt run **mytest** in a loop 1000 times.
 ```
  #!/bin/bash
  # mytest script -- create/delete and run a test on a VM 1000 times